 Also, any requirement to operate Irish withholding tax on interest may be obviated or reduced pursuant to the terms of an applicable double taxation agreement.

 Withholding tax on Discount

-Discounts arising on the Securities will not be subject to the General Withholding Tax on Interest.
+Discounts arising on the Securities will not be subject to the withholding tax on interest mentioned above.

 Deposit Interest Retention Tax ("DIRT")